-I recently read the historian Yuval Noah Harari’s extraordinarily astute piece, Why Fiction Trumps Truth, in the May 24, 2019, New York Times.
+I recently read Yuval Harari’s extraordinarily astute piece, Why Fiction Trumps Truth, in the New York Times.
+Harari is an Israeli historian, philosopher and author of Sapiens: A Brief History of Humankind and Homo Deus: A Brief History of Tomorrow.
 Here is his opening paragraph:

 Many people believe that truth conveys power.
 If some leaders, religions or ideologies misrepresent reality, they will eventually lose to more clearsighted rivals.
 Hence sticking with the truth is the best strategy for gaining power.
 Unfortunately, this is just a comforting myth.
 In fact, truth and power have a far more complicated relationship, because in human society, power means two very different things.